makrai/notes/su-2501-audio-language-models-survey.md

 * Initially, such datasets were specifically created for Audio Question Answering (AQA) tasks, constructing diverse questions to train models on how to answer similar queries
-* In recent years, AQA tasks have been increasingly utilized as a proxy task for model learning perception and reasoning about audio [146].
-They can serve as a
+* recent: AQA tasks  as a proxies for perception and reasoning about audio [146]
 * they integrate multiple audio tasks [24] and
 * can also be used to guide models in better following human instructions [8]